Harshalchikhale/OpenShift_web_php/README.md

    * You can use `minishift ip` to get the IP address
 2. Create Gogs account with username: gogs password: gogs
 3. After logging into Gogs, click the plus button by the username and click New Migration
-4. For Clone Address input https://github.com/martin-morales/sample-openshift-php.git and Repository Name: `sample-openshift-php`
+4. For Clone Address input https://github.com/Harshalchikhale/OpenShift_web_php.git and Repository Name: `OpenShift_web_php`
-5. Edit sample-openshift-php/openshift/lamp-pipeline.yaml `templatePath` to point to the Gogs version of lamp-example-template.json
+5. Edit OpenShift_web_php/openshift/lamp-pipeline.yaml `templatePath` to point to the Gogs version of lamp-example-template.json

 #### Setup Application